What are Live Assessment Football Trials

 A players mental temperament is very important.
 Some of the most gifted players can perform badly under immense pressure and its about having the strength of mind to pick yourself back up and move forward. .

 A players mental make up and their reactions during games effects team mates and can often be a driving force when the game is going your way.
-A player needs to be able to communicate on pitch appropriately, and react well under pressure in order before a scout will consider their playing ability.
+A player needs to be able to communicate on the pitch appropriately, and react well under pressure, before a scout will consider their playing ability.

 Some scouts have even been known to invite players families to the pitch to understand their background, since this can often provide valuable insight into the players mental build.